julioberina/react-quick-and-easy-practice/README.md

-# real-estate-app
+# react-quick-and-easy-practice

-This is a real estate app I'm building as part of my journey to learn React.
+This is just practice that I'm doing in order to refresh my React JS skills.